learn-co-curriculum/axi-elevate-intro-to-python/README.md

 - Listen for events.
 - Debug our code in the browser's developer tools.

-But it also means working in a sandboxed environment.
+But it also means working in a sandbox environment.
 JavaScript's separation from our computers' innermost components means that it can't take full advantage of everything our computers are capable of, like accessing the file system, or connecting directly to a database, or listening for HTTP requests.

 Python, on the other hand, **can't** run in the browser.
 Learning Python means